vbala29/Twitter_Summarizer/README.md

 ![20TweetAggregationPrepImg](https://user-images.githubusercontent.com/73623005/115484740-e0c09680-a285-11eb-8b94-2c39d4274ade.png)

-**Code for Aggregation** - *src/QCCode/AggPrepAndSelectHighest.py*
+**Code for Aggregation**

+*src/QCCode/AggPrepAndSelectHighest.py*
-(it is the same code file for quality control because other than generating the csvs for QC , this python file outputs a list variable, which is the ultimate result we want from the aggregation process)
+(It is the same code file for quality control because other than generating the csvs for QC , this python file outputs a list variable, which is the ultimate result we want from the aggregation process)

 Code Explanation:
 We initialize a dictionary variable which use hashtag as key, avg rating, summary and label(which of the 0/10/20 csv file the summary comes from) as value.
 From the three AggregationPrep dataframes (read from the csvs) we will traverse through each of 3 converted dataframes and change dictionary value when we find a higher rating under the corresponding hashtag.
 (the printout is shown at the bottom of the image)
 ![highestRatedTagList](https://user-images.githubusercontent.com/73623005/115456556-df777580-a255-11eb-86a2-8ada472ff413.png)

-*AggregationCode/QualityvsAmountData.py* creates a graph of Quality vs Amount of Data (0, 10, 20 tweets) that can be seen in the screenshots folder.
+*src/AggregationCode/QualityvsAmountData.py* creates a graph of Quality vs Amount of Data (0, 10, 20 tweets) that can be seen in the screenshots folder.

-*AggregationCode/RatingvsLikes.py* creates a graph of Average Rating vs Average Likes (that is, the average number of likes of the tweets given to a worker who wrote the summary corresponding to a particular rating) that can be seen in the screenshots folder.
+*src/AggregationCode/RatingvsLikes.py* creates a graph of Average Rating vs Average Likes (that is, the average number of likes of the tweets given to a worker who wrote the summary corresponding to a particular rating) that can be seen in the screenshots folder.
 Note that this graph shows us whether giving workers more popular tweets helps them to write more accurate/highly rated summaries.

 -------------------------------------------------------
 # Raw Data Format and Tweet Selection Discussion